Skip to main content

 Objective

-The aim of study the course is to provide knowledge and skills for discussing the changing understandings, practices, and experiences of health, disease, and medicine and their interaction with the socio-cultural, economic, and political settings.
+The objective of the course is to provide the knowledge and skills to discuss changing understandings, practices and experiences of health, illness and medicine and their interaction with the socio-cultural, economic and political environment.

 Prerequisites

-Preferred prior knowledge in classical and modern theories of anthropology.
-Ability to read academic articles in English.
+Prior knowledge in classical and contemporary anthropological theories is desirable.
+Ability to read academic texts in English.

 Learning outcomes